Posted by Nicola Cutler, Associate

 The general rule

 It is a general rule in claims for professional negligence that where a party is at fault, they can only be held responsible for the losses suffered to the extent that those losses were “foreseeable” in the circumstances.

-However, in the case of Rubenstein v HSBC Bank Plc the court decided that whilst the amount of the losses were beyond the advisor’s control because of the economic crisis, the fact that those losses were possible means that an investment loss caused by adverse market movements were not “unforeseeable” and therefore found in favour of a claim for Financial Advisor Negligence.
+However, in the case of Rubenstein v HSBC Bank Plc the court decided that whilst the amount of the losses were beyond the adviser’s control because of the economic crisis, the fact that those losses were possible means that an investment loss caused by adverse market movements were not “unforeseeable” and therefore found in favour of a claim for Financial Adviser Negligence.